 This rule seems like an obvious one, but it’s important to reiterate that drinking any alcohol and driving is strictly forbidden.
 Drunk driving in Dubai is a serious offense, and people who break this rule can be put in jail or even be deported.
 For visitors who want to rent a car while in this Emirate, it’s important not to even sip on some wine if they wish to drive; it’s better to use alternative transportation and make sure a fun night out doesn’t end in disaster.

 Although the legal drinking age in Dubai is 21 years old, not everyone of age can simply buy a good bottle of whiskey from the supermarket like in most countries.
 In the city, only licensed venues can sell alcohol, such as MMI and African + Eastern.
-To purchase alcohol in these retailers, people must be holders of alcohol licenses—only provided to non-Muslim residents who must go through an application process to acquire them.
+To purchase alcohol in these retailers, people must bring their passport and fill out a form.
 However, tourists should not worry as they can still grab drinks at bars, clubs, and hotels without a license.

 When visiting any country, it’s crucial to be respectful of the region’s religion and culture.
 Therefore, in an Islamic country such as the UAE, it’s reasonable that people are expected to keep their drinking to restricted places.
 Tourists and residents alike can drink in several venues around the city; however, it’s strictly forbidden to bring alcohol into unlicensed spots, such as the streets, beaches, and malls.
 As long as people drink within the venues where it’s legal, there’s nothing to worry about.